jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-4a.md

 I am told that to this day, workers in a village in Scotland can carry nails instead of money to the baker's shop or the ale-house.

-4 However, men in all countries were finally determined by irresistible reasons to prefer metals above every other commodity.
+{{< s v="4" >}} However, men in all countries were finally determined by irresistible reasons to prefer metals above every other commodity.

 Metals can be kept with little loss.
 - They are not perishable.